weskempa-liferay/liferay-openai-demo-wizard/README.md

 - **Warehouses with with Latitude and Longitude**
 - **Wiki Nodes and Pages**

 As we move forward, expect more options and deeper integrations for content types.

+> [!TIP]
+> Frequent updates are expected so it is recommended that you update often.

 ![Wizard Dashboard](https://github.com/weskempa-liferay/liferay-openai-demo-wizard/assets/68334638/5f4f6f98-24c5-4785-8ac8-da12b75661da)